tarek-hanna/canonical.demos/README.md

     - Restores cached Android image, launch it and connects the instance with ADB.

-    - Run E2E tests (Equivalent to running make nia-e2e-test)
+    - Runs E2E tests (Equivalent to running make nia-e2e-test)

     - Uploads the e2e test report to the artifacts